Cycling UK Louth

 Downham Market is built of an area of high ground overlooking the fertile fenlands, largely immune to flooding.
 The name means 'a settlement on a hill'.
 Its origin dates back at least 1000 years as a Saxon settlement, achieving market status by the year 1050.

 There's a fascinating windmill in this nearby village.
 Built in 1835, sadly its now missing its four sails due to recent storm damage.
-The windmill and its Millstone Tearooms (serving rather fine cake!) and Blackstone Engine Bar micro-pub is open Wednesday to Sunday 10 am till 4 pm.
+The windmill and its newly refurbished Mill Cafe is temporarily closed but the Blackstone Engine Bar micro-pub is open Friday to Sunday 12.00 noon till 10.30 pm (8.00 pm on Sunday).
 Jenyns Arms pub at Denver sluice, a few miles along Sustrans NCN route 11, in closed until further notice but the Sluice Complex is well worth of a visit.

 The Denver Sluice Complex is vitally important for water management across large parts of the surrounding Fens, situated as it is at the confluence of five watercourses.
 In 1651 the first sluice was built across the river at Denver, by Dutch engineer Sir Cornelius Vermuyden (the same engineer who had been called in to drain the lands at the Isle of Axholme).
 Its original purpose was to bar tidal water from the low fen areas and to improve navigation.
 It had to be rebuilt after bursting in 1713.
 Indeed it has suffered considerably from flooding over the centuries with major works carrying on into the 1970's.